cloudant-labs/location-tracker-nodejs/README.md

 2. Follow the instructions at the above link to connect to Bluemix.
 3. Follow the instructions at the above link to log in to Bluemix.

+Create a Cloudant service within Bluemix if it has not already been created:

+    $ cf create-service cloudantNoSQLDB Shared cloudant-location-tracker-db

 Once you have completed the above steps, simply:

     $ cf push